BumblebeeBat/FlyingFox/docs/channels.md

 #### About bets:
 The total amount of money in a channel is conserved.
 Some money could be locked to either participant, and some money could be locked into bets.

-There are at least 3 types of bets: hashlock, oracle, and signature.
+There are at least 3 types of bets: hashlock, oracle, burn, and signature.
 All 3 types look like:

 ```
 {